ArctosDB/documentation/_how_to/How-to-Bulkload-Catalog-Records.markdown

 * South Africa is your new best friend because they have the date format that you need.
 Select “yyyy-mm-dd” format and click ok.
 * Your highlighted cell(s) should automatically change to Arctos date format. **Woot!**

-For informationa about required data and individual fields, see [How To Enter Data for a Single Record: Data Entry Details](https://handbook.arctosdb.org/how_to/How-to-Enter-Data-for-a-Single-Record.html#data-entry-form-details
+For information about required data and individual fields, see [How To Enter Data for a Single Record: Data Entry Details](https://handbook.arctosdb.org/how_to/How-to-Enter-Data-for-a-Single-Record.html#data-entry-form-details)

-### Before Bulkloading
+### Step 1: Staging Table

-At the bulkloading page, just above where you will click to choose your file to upload, Arctos will tell you if the bulkloader is currently being used.
+On the bulkloading page, just above where you will click to choose your file to upload, Arctos will tell you if the bulkloader is currently being used.
 * **“There is nothing in the staging table.
 You are free to proceed”**
 * The bulkloader is a shared resource that can only be accessed by one user at a time.
 If another institution is bulkloading, this page will tell you who is using it and show their contact information (if they have any).
 * If you are using the bulkloader, your name and contact information will be shown and will remain there if you do not clear the staging table after you are done.
 If you forget to delete your data from the staging table, you may end up getting some emails from other institutions asking when you will be done.